TheIoTLearningInitiative/Zephyr/documentation/Introduction.md

 > Collaboration Guidelines
 > > Thank you for your interest in collaborating with the Zephyr Project.
 These guidelines provide the best ways to collaborate with the team: Contributing Code, Communication Tools and Documentation Style Guide

-- Reference Guides
+__Reference Guides__

-  - Configuration Options Reference Guide
+> Configuration Options Reference Guide
+> > Kconfig files describe the configuration symbols supported in the build system...
+The configuration options’ information is extracted directly from Kconfig ...

 - Supported Boards
   - x86 Instruction Set
   - ARM (v7-M and v7E-M) Instruction Set